How To Use Drip Pans And Water Pans, What To Put In Them And How To Clean Them

 5) Water vapor mixes with combustion gasses to improve the flavor.

 6) Water vapor condenses on the meat and makes it "sticky" allowing more smoke to adhere.
 This smoke enhances flavor and sodium nitrite in the smoke creates the smoke ring.

-8) The humidity keeps the meat moister and that slows cooking as the moist surface evaporates and cools the meat.
+8) The humidity keeps the meat surface moist, it evaporates and cools the meat, and that slows cooking .
 This allows more time for connective tissues and fats to melt.

 Try to use hot water.
 Cold water will cool your oven down a lot and should only be used if you are running hot and need to cool it down.
 And fill the pan to just below the lip so you don't have to keep opening the lid to refill.
 Put it above the hottest place in your cooker so more water will evaporate.

 What goes in the water pan?